oejaramillo/wfh-form-app/README.md

 ## Overview

 The WFH Classification App is a web-based application designed to classify job advertisements as either suitable for working from home (WFH) or not.
 It allows users to review job ads and classify them, contributing to a dataset that could be used for various analytical purposes.
+This app was developed as part of the Project “Remote Work, Wages, and Competition: Disentangling demand and supply influences.”

 ## Architecture